Wednesday, June 01, 2011

 If you have users who love your content (and we bet you do), encourage them to spread the word!
 Add the +1 button to help your site stand out with a personal recommendation right at the moment of decision, on Google search.

 To stay current on updates to the +1 button large and small, please subscribe to the Google Publisher Buttons Announce Group.
 For advanced tips and tricks, check our Google Code site.
-Finally, if you have any questions about using the +1 button on your websites, feel free to drop by the Webmaster Help Forum.
+Finally, if you have any questions about using the +1 button on your websites, drop by the Webmaster Help Forum.